 The table or altar is at the centre with the sacrificed lamb in the chalice.
-It’s Abraham’s hospitality to his visitors and God’s place of hospitality to us.
+It’s Abraham and Sarah’s hospitality to their visitors and God’s place of hospitality to us.
 And we’re invited in, to complete the movement of God by our own response.
 To come into the intimacy and depth of what we see here.
-Some even suggest that the small rectangle that you see on the side of the table once held a tiny mirror…

 Icon and Renewal